 Did you know that Luxembourg is called the Grand Duchy of Luxembourg and it is the only Grand Duchy in the world?

 The Palace of the Grand Dukes or the Palais Grand-Ducal is located in the old town center of Luxembourg.
 It is the official residence of the Grand Duke of Luxembourg.
 And this is where the Duke performs his duties as head of state.
 You will find 2 guards at the palace entrance.

 The palace is not open to the public at all times of the year.
 Guided tours to the palace are offered from mid-July to August only.

 Luxembourg City Museum

 There are two museums in the heart of the Luxembourg old town that is worth visiting.
 The buildings where the museums are housed had undergone tremendous changes over the decades.
-It was used as a monastery once upon a time, and as separate prisons for men and women.
+It was used as a monastery once upon a time, and as separate prison for men and women.

 The Luxembourg City Museum (Musee d’ Histoire de la Ville) displays the rich history of Luxembourg via permanent and temporary exhibitions.
 The museum is a combination of old and the new – a Middle Ages building with modern glass cage life – which offers panoramic and stunning views of the city of Luxembourg.

 The museum is open every day except Mondays.
 The hours are 10:00 am to 06:00 pm.
 The entry fee is around 5 euros.

 National Museum of Art and History and the Fish Market